uniboxx/bun-astro-react-tailwind-template/README.md

 You need bun installed to use this template or modify package.json to use another package manager:

 - delete "bunx --bun" in all scripts
-- change the "packagemanager" property value to the selected package manager

 ## To install bun on macOs, Linux, WSL: